z9er/CyberpunkTHING/resources/documents/thing live prep.md

 - enemy grenade slider?
 - corner of the room after oda fight left of exit door top corner kills you... why
 - how to lower boss damage?
-- are the guys at the gigs/minibosses a different slider?
+- are the guys at the gigs/minibosses a different slider? (medicine watson gig shotgun guy in particular)
 - do the mods that misoru added as shards work with readable shards?
 - should i add quickmelee sandevistan thing?
 - respect your weapon crowd shit